mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> If you say “I told you so”, you are the one who has failed.
+> If you say "I told you so", you are the one who has failed.
 Because you knew, but did not manage to stop the train wreck.

 *Robert Martin*

 ---

-> Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
+> Some people, when confronted with a problem, think "I know, I’ll use regular expressions."
 Now they have two problems.

 *Jamie Zawinski*